Pete Carroll: Additional playoff wins and end of the Legion of Boom: 2015–2017

-2017 season

-In his eighth season with the Seahawks, Carroll led the team to a 9–7 record.
+In 2017, his eighth season with the Seahawks, Carroll led the team to a 9–7 record.
 The team finished second in the NFC West but missed out on the playoffs for only the second time in Carroll's time with the Seahawks.

-2018 season
+Following the season, the Legion of Boom would disband with Sherman leaving the team and Chancellor retiring.

+Post-Legion of Boom and return to the playoffs: 2018–2021

 In the 2018 season, Carroll helped lead the Seahawks to a 10–6 record and a second-place finish in the NFC West.
 The team returned to the playoffs, where they lost 24–22 to the Dallas Cowboys in the Wild Card Round.
 On October 14, 2018, Carroll reached win number 91 over the Oakland Raiders, becoming the Seahawks' all-time wins leader (including postseason), passing Mike Holmgren with a record of 91–56–1 at that point.

-2019 season

 On September 15, 2019, which was his 68th birthday, Carroll won his 100th game as the Seahawks head coach, defeating the Pittsburgh Steelers 28–26.
 Carroll's Seahawks finished the season at 11–5, finishing second in the NFC West behind the 13–3 San Francisco 49ers.
 As a fifth seed in the playoffs, the Seahawks defeated the Philadelphia Eagles 17–9 in the Wild Card Round, before being eliminated in the Divisional Round by the Green Bay Packers 28–23.
 Carroll coached the NFC team in the 2020 Pro Bowl.

-2020 season
+During the 2020 offseason, Carroll, along with New England Patriots head coach Bill Belichick were named as coaches for the NFL 2010s All-Decade Team.

 Carroll was fined US$100,000 by the NFL for not properly wearing a face mask, as required for coaches during the COVID-19 pandemic, during a Week 2 game in the 2020 NFL season on September 21, 2020.
 On November 8, 2020, Carroll and the Seahawks agreed to a four-year contract extension.
-They ended the season with a 12–4 record and won their first division title since 2016, but lost to the Los Angeles Rams in the Wild Card Round.
+They ended the season with a 12–4 record and won their first division title since 2016, but lost to the Los Angeles Rams in the Wild Card Round 30–20.